lusory/kframe/core/README.md

 \@Component(name = "testComponent1")
 class TestComponent1 {
     private lateinit var context: ApplicationContext
+    @Autowired // injects all TestComponent2 instances, can be a List or a superclass of List private lateinit var testComponents: Collection<TestComponent2>

     fun foo() {
         // use the context
         context[TestComponent2::class] // returns a TestComponent2 instance